gluonhq/substrate/README.md

 available that show you how to get started with Gluon Substrate.
 We recommend using your favourite IDE to run those samples.

+## Issues and Contributions ##

+ Issues can be reported to the [Issue tracker](https://github.com/gluonhq/substrate/issues)

+ Contributions can be submitted via [Pull requests](https://github.com/gluonhq/substrate/pulls), providing you have signed the [Gluon Individual Contributor License Agreement (CLA)](https://docs.google.com/forms/d/16aoFTmzs8lZTfiyrEm8YgMqMYaGQl0J8wA0VJE2LCCY)
+ (See [What is a CLA and why do I care](https://www.clahub.com/pages/why_cla) in case of doubt).